svenbolte/chartscodes/readme.txt

 =====================================================================================================================

 == Changelog ==

+= 11.1.37 =
+german translations and description fixed

 = 11.1.36 =
 merged timeline shortcode plugin to insert timelines (of posts and cpt) on cursor position